buds-lab/simple-building/README.md

 After installation of EPD, the `pandas` library will need to be upgraded to at least [Version 0.90](http://pandas.pydata.org/).

-From the IPython console, navigate to the source code folder:
+From the IPython console, navigate to the source code folder and run:

 `run -t SimpleBuildingEngine.py`